dario-ssm/intrinsic_rates_pests/README.md

-# Database built from a systematic review
+# Database IntRaPests
-Here we compile data from more than 150 papers of intrinsic rate of increase variation along temperature gradients Then, we analyze data to examine heterogeneity across taxa and feeding guilds.
-We also model the response with a nonlinear approach to make inferences on termal performance across subgroups and other covariates.
+Here we compile data from more a final set of 56 studies of intrinsic rate of increase variation along temperature gradients in laboratory controlled conditions.
+We aim to fit nonlinear physiological models to estimate variability of thermal traits (i.e. Tmin, Tmax and Topt) for different groups (i.e. taxa, feeding guilds, etc), for latitudinal trends to infer possible future trends in a climate change context.